BoltzExchange/boltz-client/docs/README.md

 ### Binaries

-Boltz Client is only available for linux.
+Boltz Client is available for linux on `amd64` and `arm64`.
 Download the latest binaries from the [release](https://github.com/BoltzExchange/boltz-client/releases) page.
+If you are on another platform, use the docker image below.

 ### Docker